So quick and easy to make. And oh so tasty! We’re sure we’re not the only ones out there who love a good homemade chicken liver pate recipe.

 Our Easy Chicken Liver Pate Recipe

-Let’s make chicken liver pate…
+Let’s make our rich and tasty pate…

 Quick & Easy Chicken Liver Pate Recipe

 - 400 grams chicken livers hearts removed

 - 150 grams butter melted

 - 50 millilitres brandy

 - salt & pepper to season

 - 1 clove garlic peeled & grated

 For The Chicken Liver Pate

 - First of all, preheat your oven to 220 degrees Celsius.